Aqua-Bound Whiskey Fiberglass Kayak Paddle

 Also, Osceola.
 We’d be most remiss not to mention that Aqua-Bound is made locally, near the banks of the mighty St Croix River in northwestern Wisconsin.
 There are plenty of paddle manufacturers in the nation, but we love being able to support one that’s here in the state – the Whiskey from Wisco!
 But more to that point, we can share from personal experience that the customer service at Aqua-Bound is outstanding.
 They worked directly with a friend of ours who owns a Sting Ray, and they fixed my own Manta Ray – for free, in a one-week turnaround no less.
 That’s both admirable and impressive (and a hell of a lot better than our experience with another manufacturer which we’ll take the high road here and now and not mention by name).

-But to offer something, having such a good-looking, world-class paddle makes me feel a little self-conscious.
+The only thing I don’t like about the Whiskey is that now that I have such a good-looking, world-class paddle, it makes me feel a little self-conscious.
 I mean, now I gotta get a better boat – one that doesn’t leak and isn’t called “Uff Da.”
 This paddle is way too nice for such a joke of a boat.

 The Final Word: